09 - Vue DevTools Debugging Tips

 Opening (0:00-0:10)

-Today we learn how to use Vue DevTools to debug Directix directives.
+Today we learn how to use Vue DevTools and the Directix Browser Extension to debug directives.

 Chapter 1: Enable DevTools (0:10-1:40)